Jonathan-Harker/Art-of-Computer-Programming/README.md

 # Art-of-Computer-Programming
-Adding my attempts to the exercise solutions in form of documentation and code.
-##1.1
 Adding my attempts to the exercise solutions in form of documentation and code
 ## 1.1
 ### Exercise 1